tearitco/SRW-Engine-MV-Public/docs/battle_animation_commands.md

 Parameters:

 * id: The id of the Quote to show.
+To assign text for an attack the text should be defined in the Battle Text editor for the Pilot and matching Attack.
+The id used in the Attack Animation should be the Quote ID defined in the Battle Text editor.

 ### set\_bg\_scroll\_ratio
 Set the speed at which the backgrounds scroll.